emilkarlen/exactly/README.md

 The [act] is not needed to indicate what is being checked, since [act] is the default "phase".

-The following is a valid test case, and if run by shellcheck, it won't remove anything (since it is executed inside a temporary sandbox directory):
+The following is a valid test case, and if run by `exactly`, it won't remove anything (since it is executed inside a temporary sandbox directory):

     /bin/rm -rf *